Ashanti K. Sims

 Office Clerk

-Ashanti Fleming is the office clerk and French horn coach at West Point School of Music.
-She began her musical journey at 11 years old in sixth grade, learning to play the French horn and tenor steel pan.
+Ashanti Fleming serves as the Office Clerk and French Horn Coach at West Point School of Music.
+She began her musical journey at 11 years old while in the sixth grade, studying both the French horn and tenor steel pan.

-Alongside a love of music, Ashanti also has a lifelong love for the visual arts, drawing, painting, and animation.
-So far she’s painted the mural in our music theory room, created a mural with dry-erase markers on the whiteboard in our lunchroom, and even created an animation for our first Pan is Beautiful concert in 2024.
+In addition to her passion for music, Ashanti has a lifelong love for the visual arts, including drawing, painting, and animation.
+Her creativity can be seen throughout West Point, where she painted the mural in the music theory room, designed a dry-erase mural in the student lunchroom, and created an original animation featured during West Point’s first Pan Is Beautiful concert in 2024.

-Ashanti is a graduate of Gwendolyn Brooks College Preparatory High School, where she continued performing under bandmaster Brandon Harding all four years.
-While there, she played in the CPS Spring Music Festival and concerts while also participating in UIC Honors Band festivals from 2017 through 2019, thanks to West Point.
+Ashanti is a graduate of Gwendolyn Brooks College Preparatory Academy, where she continued her musical studies and performances under the direction of bandmaster Brandon Harding throughout all four years of high school.
+During her time there, she performed in the CPS Spring Music Festival and various school concerts, while also participating in the UIC Honors Band Festivals from 2017 through 2019 through opportunities provided by West Point.

-Her focus is French horn instruction.
-She aims to invest in and empower today’s urban youth, offering guidance and support as they navigate their own musical journeys, just as West Point has done for her.
+As a French hornist, Ashanti is dedicated to investing in today’s urban youth by offering guidance, encouragement, and musical instruction as students navigate their own artistic journeys just as West Point School of Music has done for her.

 Mechella Willis